inspircd/docs/docs/faq.md

              action="kill"
              message="[WARNING] You have been detected as using X-Chat.
 This client is unmaintained and contains many serious compatibility and security issues.
 Please migrate to HexChat v2.14.3 or newer to fix this issue.">
 ```

+### My antivirus claims that InspIRCd is malware!

+This is a false positive.
+IRC software is often mistaken for malware as it used to be common for cybercriminals to use IRC servers to control their botnets.

+If your antivirus software is claiming that InspIRCd is malware you should probably report it to your antivirus vendor as a false-positive or switch to a different antivirus program.